CPDN-git/openifs_control_code/README.md

 OMP_SCHEDULE=STATIC        : OpenMP thread scheduling to use.
 STATIC usually gives the best performance.

+OMP_STACKSIZE=128M         : Set OpenMP stack size per thread.
+Default is usually too low for OpenIFS.

+OMP_NUM_THREADS=1          : Number of threads (cores).
+Defaults to 1, can be changed by argument.

+OIFS_RUN=1                 : Run number

 DR_HOOK=1                  : DrHook is OpenIFS's tracing facility.
 Set to '1' to enable.

 DR_HOOK_HEAPCHECK=no       : Enable/disable DrHook heap checking.
 Usually 'no' unless debugging.

 DR_HOOK_STACKCHECK=no      : Enable/disable DrHook stack checks.
 Usually 'no' unless debugging.

+DR_HOOK_NOT_MPI=true       : If set true, DrHook will not make calls to MPI (OpenIFS does not use MPI in CPDN).

 EC_MEMINFO=0               : Disable EC_MEMINFO messages in stdout.

-OMP_STACKSIZE=128M         : Set OpenMP stack size per thread.
-Default is usually too low for OpenIFS.

-OIFS_RUN=1                 : Run number

 NAMELIST=fort.4            : NAMELIST file

-DR_HOOK_NOT_MPI=true       : If set true, DrHook will not make calls to MPI (OpenIFS does not use MPI in CPDN).